 - Any Fair Housing Complaints Filed Against the Member's Organization - Affirmative Marketing Efforts - Limited English Proficiency requests for accommodation and compliance with Member Organization's Language Access Plan, if applicable - Documentation that supports housing counseling time spent with clients served by CPLP The Member also needs to keep all borrower eligibility documentation on file for 5 years after the affordability period ends.
-For more information on the Affordability Period, please see pages 36-37.
+See Recapture and Affordability Provisions for more information.